martgnz/es-atlas/README.md

 This file only provides autonomous regions, to keep a smaller footprint on less detailed maps.

+### Data license

+The shapefiles have a [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.
+You need to accept the [terms](http://www.ign.es/resources/licencia/Condiciones_licenciaUso_IGN.pdf) before using the files.

 ### Inspiration

 The original idea and implementation comes from Mike Bostock’s [us-atlas](https://github.com/topojson/us-atlas) and [world-atlas](https://github.com/topojson/world-atlas).